damipmz/static-web-GL/README.md

 - After answering all the questions, you will see your final score.
 - Enjoy the quiz and challenge yourself to improve your anime knowledge!

-## Technologies Used
+## Built with
 The Anime Quiz Games project was built using the following technologies:
-**HTML**: The structure and layout of the web pages.
+- **HTML**
-**CSS**: Used to style the web pages and make them visually appealing.
+- **CSS**
-**JavaScript**: Implemented the quiz logic and interactivity.
+- **JavaScript**

 ## Contributions
 Contributions to the Anime Quiz Games project are welcome!
 If you would like to contribute, please follow these steps:
-- Fork the repository.
+1. Fork the repository.
-- Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-- Make your changes and commit them with descriptive messages.
+3. Make your changes and commit them with descriptive messages.
-- Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-- Open a pull request, explaining the changes you made.
+5. Open a pull request, explaining the changes you made.

 ## License
 Feel free to use, modify, and distribute the code for personal and commercial purposes.